csi4999-panic-button/panic-button/README.md

 docker stop pb; docker rm pb; docker rmi tcarrio/panic-button
 ```

-# Installing the Android App on an Android Device
+# Installing the Android App

 Download our repository to your desired location on your machine.